Skip to Content

 Expert Tips:

-• Let the chicken wings rest after roasting them, allowing the wings to release moisture from the skin so they stay crispy.
+• Rest the chicken wings after they bake, allowing time for the wings to release moisture from the skin so they stay crispy.

 Nutrition Disclosure: